Quantum critical dynamics and emergent universality in decoherent digital quantum processors

 Finally, while the present study focuses on one-dimensional dynamics, the approach naturally extends to two-dimensional systems, where classical simulation methods rapidly become intractable and where noise-induced effects are expected to interplay more strongly with critical dynamics.
 Extending QKZ protocols to two-dimensional lattices would enable the exploration of geometry-dependent light-cones, defect coarsening, and universality classes that are fundamentally inaccessible in one dimension.
 Such experiments would not only provide a stringent test of quantum advantage in nonequilibrium quantum dynamics but also open a path toward using universal scaling laws as a unifying language for comparing quantum simulators across architectures and spatial dimensions.

-\textbf{Acknowledgements.} The authors would like to thank Oles Shtanko and Yi-Zhuang You for insightful discussions.
-We acknowledge the support of the Quantum Leap Challenge Institute for Hybrid Quantum Architectures and Networks Grant No. OMA2016136 (B.R.).
+{\textbf{Acknowledgements.}} The authors would like to thank Oles Shtanko and Yi-Zhuang You for insightful discussions.
+B.R. gratefully acknowledges funding from the DLR Space Administration with funds provided by the Federal Ministry for Economic Affairs and Climate Action (BMWK) under grant numbers 50WM2451 (QUANTUMANIA) and from the Deutsche Forschungsgemeinschaft (DFG) through SFB 1227 (DQ-mat) within Project A05, Germany’s Excellence Strategy (EXC-2123 QuantumFrontiers Grants No. 390837967).
+B.R. acknowledges the support of the Quantum Leap Challenge Institute for Hybrid Quantum Architectures and Networks Grant No. OMA2016136.
 This research is funded in part by a QuantEmX grant from ICAM and the Gordon and Betty Moore Foundation through Grant GBMF9616 to Brendan Rhyno.
-This work was supported by the National Aeronautics and Space Administration (NASA) Science Mission Directorate, Division of Biological and Physical Sciences (BPS) through ROSES-22 as well as multiple Jet Propulsion Laboratory (JPL) Research Support Agreements (S.V.).
+S.V. acknowledges the support of the National Aeronautics and Space Administration (NASA) Science Mission Directorate, Division of Biological and Physical Sciences (BPS) through ROSES-22 as well as multiple Jet Propulsion Laboratory (JPL) Research Support Agreements.
 We acknowledge the use of IBM Quantum Credits for this work.
 The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.

 \oldaddcontentsline [3]{} \oldaddcontentsline